anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Appendix: Gospels {#appendixgospels}

-What follows will eventually be a complete index to each of the four Gospels, showing which passages are included, which are omitted because a parallel is included from one of the other Gospels, and which are simply omitted.
+What follows is a complete index to each of the four Gospels, showing which passages are included, which are omitted but have a parallel passage included from one of the other Gospels, and which are simply omitted.
 See the [Introduction](#introduction) for a broad overview of how the Gospels are treated in the lectionary.

 For Matthew, Mark and Luke, the semicontinuous series from Epiphany 3 to the end of Ordinary Time is shown in bold.

+It is difficult to quantify how much material is included from the Synoptic Gospels, without first creating a harmony of the Gospels.
+In one English Version, the Synoptic Gospels have 61,615 words, of which 10,147 words are in the passages listed below as 'omitted'.
+This would mean that 84% of the material in the Synoptic Gospels is included, making certain assumptions about how likely it is that included or omitted passages have a parallel in another Gospel.

 ## Matthew (Year A) {#matthewgospel}